 - 1. Line twelve 2-ounce ramekins with the aluminum foil, pushing down to shape the foil to the ramekins.
 (Although the recipe is for 10 peanut butter cups, I recommend using 12 ramekins to insure against the possibility of a broken chocolate cup or two.)

-- 2. Using 1 slightly heaping tablespoon or a level #70 ice-cream scoop, portion the melted chocolate into each ramekin, then use the back of a teaspoon to spread the chocolate over the insides to completely cover the foil.
+- 2. Portion the melted chocolate into each ramekin, using 1 slightly heaping tablespoon or a level #70 ice-cream scoop.
+Then use the back of a teaspoon to spread the chocolate to completely cover the foil.
 Refrigerate the ramekins until the chocolate is thoroughly hardened, 30 to 40 minutes.

 - Make the peanut butter mousse